-Chip pan fires
+Chip pan or grease fires

 Kitchen fire safety rules

 Keep the oven, hob and grill clean.
 A build-up of fat and grease can easily catch fire.

 Never throw water on a chip pan fire.
 A fire blanket will smother small frying pan fires if used properly and quickly.

 Never fill a pan more than one-third full of oil.

 Don’t take risks tackling large fires.
 Get out, stay out and get the fire and rescue service out by dialling 999.

 Keep the toaster clean and away from curtains and kitchen rolls.